jakearchibald/jakearchibald.com/static-build/posts/2021/09/cors/index.md

 The server responds to indicate whether it's happy for the main request to go ahead, using headers like this:

 ```
+Access-Control-Max-Age: 600
 Access-Control-Allow-Methods: wibbley-wobbley
 Access-Control-Allow-Headers: fancy, here-we
 ```

+- `Access-Control-Max-Age` - The number of seconds to cache this preflight response, to avoid the need for further preflights to this URL.
+The default is 5 seconds.
+Some browsers have an upper-limit on this.
+In Chrome it's 600 (10 minutes), and in Firefox it's 86400 (24 hours).
 - `Access-Control-Allow-Methods` - The _unusual_ methods to allow.
 This can be a comma-separated list.
 If the main request is to be sent without credentials, this can be `*` to allow any method.
 - `Access-Control-Allow-Headers` - The _unusual_ headers to allow.
-If the main request is to be sent without credentials, this can be `*` to allow any header that isn't on the [💀 FORBIDDEN LIST 💀](https://fetch.spec.whatwg.org/#forbidden-header-name).
+If the main request is to be sent without credentials, this can be `*` to allow any header that isn't on the <span style="white-space: nowrap">[🔥💀 FORBIDDEN LIST 💀🔥](https://fetch.spec.whatwg.org/#forbidden-header-name)</span>.

+Headers in the <span style="white-space: nowrap">[🔥💀 FORBIDDEN LIST 💀🔥](https://fetch.spec.whatwg.org/#forbidden-header-name)</span> are headers that must remain in the browser's control for security reasons.
+They're automatically (and silently) stripped from CORS requests and `Access-Control-Allow-Headers`.

 The preflight response must also pass a regular CORS check, so it needs `Access-Control-Allow-Origin`, and also `Access-Control-Allow-Credentials: true` if the main request is to be sent with credentials.